grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 The other difference is that in C# there is no type erasure as there is in Java.
 C# code retains all the generic information at runtime.
 This impacts how most generic APIs are declared and used in C#.

-A generic class definition and creation in Java and C# is roughly the same.
-There is, however, difference on the method level.
+A generic class definition and creation in Java and C# are roughly the same.
+There is, however, a difference on a method level.
 A generic method in Java is typically written as:

 ```java
 public <T> List<T> createArrayOf(Class<T> type) {